IJmuiden

 IJmuiden (/nl/) is a port town in the Dutch province of North Holland.
 It is the main town in the municipality of Velsen which lies mainly to the south-east.
 Including its large sea locks, it straddles the mouth of the North Sea Canal to Amsterdam.
 To the south it abuts a large reserve of plant-covered dunes, the Zuid-Kennemerland National Park.
 The town is on the south bank; the north bank is otherwise a steel plant and Velsen-Noord.

 It is 10 km north northwest of Haarlem which is 18 km due west of Amsterdam.

 The port is a deepwater port suited to fully laden Panamax ships, and the fourth port of the Netherlands.

-The internal capitalization within IJmuiden is as IJ is a digraph in modern Dutch with an exceptional spelling convention.
+The internal capitalization within IJmuiden as IJ is a digraph in modern Dutch with an exceptional spelling convention.
 Also, in some typefaces, IJ is recognised as a ligature and is placed in one typed or handwritten space.